HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Enable messaging and set up automated responses for common questions.
 When potential customers can’t reach you, they move on to competitors.
 Facebook Messenger integration means enquiries come straight to your phone.

-Yelp might seem old school compared to newer platforms, but it remains influential for local businesses.
+Yelp might seem old school compared to newer platforms, but it still matters for local businesses.
 According to Boostability’s research, Yelp users spend 2.5x more than non-Yelp users when visiting local businesses.

 Claiming your Yelp business page is free at biz.yelp.com.
-The verification process involves a phone call where you’ll answer questions about your business.
+Verification involves a phone call where you’ll answer questions about your business.
 Once verified, you can respond to reviews, add photos, and update your information.

-Yelp’s algorithm is notoriously strict about soliciting reviews.
-Never ask customers to review you on Yelp – it can get your business flagged.
-Instead, focus on providing excellent service and let reviews happen naturally.
+Yelp’s algorithm is strict about soliciting reviews.
+Never ask customers to review you on Yelp, because it can get your business flagged.
+Instead, provide excellent service and let reviews happen naturally.
 What you can do is respond thoughtfully to existing reviews.

-Your Yelp profile offers unique features worth leveraging.
-Add a detailed business description, upload menus or service lists, and showcase your best photos.
-Yelp’s “portfolio” section lets service businesses display before-and-after photos – powerful social proof for potential customers.
+Your Yelp profile has features worth using.
+Add a detailed business description, upload menus or service lists, and show your best photos.
+Yelp’s “portfolio” section lets service businesses display before-and-after photos, which is strong social proof for potential customers.

 Key Insight: Yelp reviews influence more than just Yelp traffic.
 They appear in Apple Maps, Bing search results, and even some car navigation systems.
 One platform, multiple touchpoints.